ankitrajmehta/Boston-Housing-Predicter/README.md

 # Files
 * main.c: Contains all the C code

+* data.csv: Contains the Boston Housing Data (For training)

-* data.csv: Contains the Boston Housing Data
+* data.csv: Contains the Boston Housing Data (For testing)

 * makefile: To compile the file(s)